-Personal strategies Business strategies ☐ Accelerating or deferring income ☐ Selecting a tax-advantaged business structure ☐ Maximizing or bunching deductions ☐ Claiming all credits for which you're eligible ☐ Watching out for AMT triggers ☐ Deducting all eligible business expenses ☐ Contributing to a retirement plan ☐ Accelerating or deferring income □ Donating to charity ☐ Using a tax-smart depreciation method ☐ Claiming all possible exemptions and credits ☐ Considering a cost segregation study ☐ Taking child-related breaks Qualifying expenditures as repairs ☐ Timing capital gains and losses ☐ Taking advantage of the expensing provision ☐ Planning for retirement distributions ☐ Maximizing vehicle-related deductions ☐ Participating in a Flexible Spending Account ☐ Choosing tax-saving employee benefits to offer ☐ Taking advantage of education savings plans ☐ Setting up a retirement plan ☐ Making timely estimated tax payments ☐ Using a net operating loss to your tax advantage ☐ Incorporating tax planning into your estate plan ☐ Incorporating tax planning into your exit plan
+Business strategies

+- Selecting a tax-advantaged business structure

+- Claiming all credits for which you're eligible

+- Deducting all eligible business expenses

+- Accelerating or deferring income

+- Using a tax-smart depreciation method

+- Considering a cost segregation study

+- Qualifying expenditures as repairs

+- □ Taking advantage of the expensing provision

+- □ Maximizing vehicle-related deductions

+- Choosing tax-saving employee benefits to offer

+- Setting up a retirement plan

+- Using a net operating loss to your tax advantage

+- □ Incorporating tax planning into your exit plan

-We would welcome the opportunity to help you minimize your 2016 tax liability.
+We would welcome the opportunity to help you minimize your 2017 tax liability.
 Please call us today to talk about ways to put these and other strategies to work for you.